start-plus/ts-service/README.md

   ) {
     // `typeof a` will be always 'number'
     // even if we pass number string value e.g '2'
-  }
+    // if the input is invalid (null, object, array etc) then an error will be thrown in runtime }
 ```
 - Validation with inline annotation.